easonlns/In-vehicle-coupon-cat-data-analysis/README.md

 ## References

 - Wang, Tong, Cynthia Rudin, Finale Doshi-Velez, Yimin Liu, Erica Klampfl, and Perry MacNeille.
 "A Bayesian framework for learning rule sets for interpretable classification." *The Journal of Machine Learning Research* 18, no. 1 (2017): 2357-2393.

----

-This updated README provides an overview of the project, details about the dataset, the methodology used, performance metrics of different models, relevant formulas, and the final conclusions.